 - Put your cooled nuts into a food processor or high speed blender and processing until creamy.
 Scrape down the sides of your machine or blender often as you go.
 First your mixture will seem dry and gritty, but keep going, it will start to break down and will finally melt into a creamy butter.

 - If for any reason your nuts are very dry and you have trouble getting them to break down into butter, add a little bit of vegetable oil to the processor.

 - Add salt if you like to the finished butter.
 You can also add other flavors like vanilla or cinnamon.

 - That’s all there is to it!

 - For a visual guide you can check out my ROASTED PECAN BUTTER post

-- Put 1 bag of chocolate chips in a microwave safe bowl and microwave on full power for a minute.
+- Place half the chocolate chips in a microwave safe bowl and microwave on full power for a minute.
 Stir, and if the chocolate is not completely melted, microwave for further short 15 second bursts until it is completely melted.